 Multifamily Property in Savannah Marks Second Addition to West Shore’s Georgia Portfolio

-BOSTON, Mass., October 1, 2020 /PRNewswire/ — West Shore LLC, a fully integrated multifamily real estate investment firm, today announced the acquisition of Walden at Chatham Center, marking the company’s 30th acquisition.
+BOSTON, Mass., October 1, 2020 /PRNewswire/ — West Shore, a fully integrated multifamily real estate investment firm, today announced the acquisition of Walden at Chatham Center, marking the company’s 30th acquisition.
 West Shore continues to grow the company’s national footprint with the addition of this 236-unit premier apartment community located in Savannah, Georgia.

 In the past five months the company has acquired four properties in its key markets of Georgia, Florida, North Carolina, and South Carolina.
 With the acquisition of Walden at Chatham Center, West Shore now owns and operates 28 residential properties with 8,598 apartment units and over $1.35 billion in value.
 West Shore already owns Grand Oaks at Ogeechee River in Savannah, the city’s only apartment community with deep water access.

 “We are very confident in Savannah’s long-term growth prospects and we are pleased to acquire another terrific asset in Georgia,” said West Shore Chairman Steven P. Rosenthal.